polifonia-project/meetups-knowledge-graph/README.md

 These commands build the whole KG, if you like to build a specific list of biographies from the available ones, just compile a new `list-of-biographies.csv` file and run the scripts.

-Note*: be reminded to change any directory names to reflect your settings.
+*Note: be reminded to change any directory names/structure to reflect your settings.

 ## Meetups KG extraction